jakkrz/security-cam/README.md

 If everything goes to plan, the sockets should establish a connection.

 Please note that you need to connect a camera to the client. (duh!)

+This project is the implementation of a tutorial from YouTube by Tech with Tim, but has been expanded to include networking capabilities.
+[Link to the tutorial](https://www.youtube.com/watch?v=Exic9E5rNok)